emeryvarga/Pewlett-Hackard-Analysis/README.md

 * PostgreSQL

 ## Results

+*Table 1* lists employees eligible for retirment by filtering the data for birth dates beween January 1, 1952 and December 31, 1955.
+Furthermore, it uses the DISTINCT ON statement to fetch the most recent title of each employee.

 | emp_no | first_name	| last_name |	title |
 | ------ | ---------- | --------- | ----- |